 Reaction buttons help you boost user engagement on your WordPress blog. because not all users have the time or confidence to leave a comment.

 That’s why popular social media websites like Facebook use ‘Like’ and other ‘Reaction’ buttons to boost engagement.
-If you haven’t already, then you can add a Facebook Like button to your posts.
+If you haven’t already done so, then you can add a Facebook Like button to your posts.

 Adding WordPress reaction buttons can encourage more interaction on your site.
 These buttons allow your users to engage with your post with just a click.